larandaA/exchange-rates-ws/api-description.md

 * The messages are actually resources representations.
 * The server responses to GET requests can be cached.
 * All of the resources have their identifiers that are used as URI.
-* Hypermedia and specific content types will help to keep API flexible.
+* Hypermedia and specific content types (self-descriptive messages) will help to keep API flexible.